mikethwolff/AWS-Cloud-Architect-Project-Cloud-Security---Protecting-Resources-and-Data-in-the-Cloud/README.md

 1. We will utilize the AWS CLI in this guide, however, you are welcome to use the AWS console to deploy the CloudFormation templates.

 - Make sure that your IDE (preferably VS Code) is integrated with AWS.
-- From the root directory of the repository - execute the below command to deploy the templates.
+- From the root directory of the repository
 - Deploy the S3 buckets
 - Deploy the VPC and Subnets
 - Deploy the Application Stack
 - You will need to specify a pre-existing key-pair name.
 If you don't have a pre-existing key-pair, create a new one in the AWS Console.

-Note - Your key's region must exist in the same region that you plan to deploy your stack.
+Note: Your key's region must exist in the same region that you plan to deploy your stack.

 2. Once you see Status is CREATE_COMPLETE for all 3 stacks, obtain the required parameters needed for the project.

-Obtain the name of the S3 bucket by navigating to the Outputs section of the stack
+- Obtain the name of the S3 bucket by navigating to the Outputs section of the stack

 Note down the names of the two other buckets that have been created, one for free recipes and one for secret recipes.
 You will need the bucket names to upload example recipe data to the buckets and to run the attack scripts.